Crochet Pattern for 4th of July

 Crochet 4th of July Garland or Bunting Pattern Tutorial

-My thought was to hang it along the roof edge, instead.
-Perhaps I will take some photos and post it in our Facebook Group
+My thought was to hang it along the roof edge instead.
+Perhaps I will take some photos and post them on our Facebook Group

-This garland works up quick and is easy to do.
-Plus it requires very little yarn to make!
+This 4th of July crochet garland works up quickly and is easy to do.
+Plus, it requires very little yarn to make!

 One of our testers loved it

-So much so, that she made another one as it is, another one with just pennants, and a final one with just the swags!
-See how easily customize-able this crochet pattern is?
+So much so that she made another one as it is, another one with just pennants and a final one with just the swags!
+See how easily customizable this crochet pattern is?